dmlc/dgl/docs/source/stochastic_training/index.rst

   :width: 700
   :alt: Graphbolt Overview

-GraphBolt integrates seamlessly with the PyTorch `datapiple <https://pytorch.org/data/beta/torchdata.datapipes.iter.html>`_, relying on the unified "MiniBatch" data structure to connect processing stages.
+GraphBolt integrates seamlessly with the PyTorch `datapipe <https://pytorch.org/data/beta/torchdata.datapipes.iter.html>`_, relying on the unified "MiniBatch" data structure to connect processing stages.
 It streamlines data loading and preprocessing for GNN training, validation, and testing.
 By default, GraphBolt provides a collection of built-in datasets and exceptionally efficient implementations of datapipes for common scenarios, which can be summarized as follows:

 1. **Item Sampler:** Randomly selects a subset (nodes, edges, graphs) from the entire training set as an initial mini-batch for downstream computation.